ballerina-platform/ballerina-lang/README.md

 # Ballerina Composer
 [![Build Status](https://wso2.org/jenkins/job/ballerinalang/job/composer/badge/icon)](https://wso2.org/jenkins/job/ballerinalang/job/composer/)
 The Ballerina Composer provides a flexible and powerful browser-based tool for creating your Ballerina programs.
 You can build your integrations by creating sequence diagrams, dragging elements from a tool palette onto a canvas.
 As you build the diagrams, the underlying code is written for you, which you can work with in the Source view.
-You can also use the Swagger view to define services by writing Swagger definitions.
-You can switch seamlessly between the Design view, Source view, and Swagger view and create your programs in the way that you like to work.
+You can also use the Swagger view of a Service and writing Swagger definitions.
+You can switch seamlessly between the Design view, Source view and create your programs in the way that you like to work.

 **You can create your integration in Design view:**